Studying with the ANU College of Law opens doors to exciting career opportunities across Australia and around the world.

-The ANU College of Law has a legal careers and placements board where organisations can advertise legal placements and job opportunities.
+The ANU College of Law has an opportunities board where organisations can advertise legal placements, job, internship and volunteer opportunities.

 ANU CareerHub is your central online career development and employability tool.
 Not only does it host our online jobs noticeboard but is your alternate access point for careers resources.